alfazick/rustprogramming/SmallProjectsGoodForPractice/rust-documentation-lab.md

 3. Add a section to the crate-level documentation explaining how to use the library in a project.

-4. Generate documentation that includes private items (hint: use `cargo doc --document-private-items`).

-5. Modify the web server to log each request to the console.
+4. Modify the web server to log each request to the console.

-## Bonus Challenge

-Create a custom derive macro that automatically generates documentation for struct fields.
-Use it on a new struct in your library.

 ## Conclusion